BLA is terror outfit, says US

 “The Department of State has designated the BLA and Hizballah operative Husain Ali Hazzima as Specially Designated Global Terrorists (SDGTs) under Executive Order (EO) 13224,” read the official release issued by The Department of State.

-The BLA also claimed to target the Quaid-i-Azam Residency in Balochistan where Muhammad Ali Jinnah spent the last days of his life, in June 2013.

-Brahamdagh Bugti and Harbiyar Marri have asked native Balochs to act against the state and foreigners.

-They incited locals to target people from various ethnic backgrounds like Pashtuns, Sindhis and Punjabis whom the Balochistan Liberation Army considered to be outsider in the province.
+They incited locals to target people from various ethnic backgrounds like Pashtuns, Sindhis and Punjabis whom the BLA considered to be outsider in the province.

 ISLAMABAD: Ahead of Prime Minister Imran Khan’s scheduled visit to Washington, the United States has declared Balochistan Liberation Army (BLA) a terrorist organisation.